Dfsantana1/llama_index_es/docs/getting_started/installation.md

 pip install llama-index
 ```

 **NOTE:** LlamaIndex may download and store local files for various packages (NLTK, HuggingFace, ...).
-Use the environment variable "LLAMA_INDEX_CACHE_DIR" to control where these files are saved.
+Use the environment variable "llama_index_es_CACHE_DIR" to control where these files are saved.

 If you prefer to install from source, see below.